sdiehl/wiwinwlh/tutorial.md

 ghc-heap-view
 -------------

-Through some dark runtime magic can actually inspect the ``StgClosure`` structures at runtime using various C and Cmm hacks to probe at the fields of the structure's representation to the runtime.
+Through some dark runtime magic we can actually inspect the ``StgClosure`` structures at runtime using various C and Cmm hacks to probe at the fields of the structure's representation to the runtime.
 The library ``ghc-heap-view`` can be used to introspect such things, although there is really no use for this kind